-All program courses are based on research, and students are expected to read and analyze current research; blend theory and practice as it relates to the course; emphasize personal dimensions by focusing on leader behaviors, interpersonal skills, and the demands and rights of a multicultural society; and include a problem-solving orientation to encourage thinking, involvement, and relevance to education.
+All program courses are based upon current research and best practices in educational leadership.
+Students are expected to read and analyze current research; blend theory and practice as it relates to the course; emphasize personal dimensions by focusing on leader behaviors, interpersonal skills, and the demands and rights of a multicultural society; and include a problem-solving orientation to encourage thinking, collaboration, and relevance to the contemporary education environment.

-Master of Arts (M.A.) - 45 credits (includes 6 thesis credits)
+Master of Arts (M.A.) -45 credits (includes 6 thesis credits)

-Master of Education (M.Ed.) - 42 credits Certification in Administration and Supervision -18 credits in addition to an existing master's degree and 27 months of successful teaching Certificate of Advanced Study in Education (CASE) - 30 credits beyond master's degree
+Master of Education (M.Ed.) -42 credits

+Certification in Administration and

+Supervision - 18 credits in addition to an existing master's degree and 27 months of successful teaching

+Certificate of Advanced Study in Education (CASE) - 30 credits beyond master's degree

-Certificate of Advanced Study in School Management (C.S.M.) - 30 credits beyond master's degree
+Certificate of Advanced Study in School Management (C.S.M.) -30 credits beyond master's degree

 Upon completion of the M.Ed. or the postmaster's 18-credit program and 27 months of successful teaching, students are eligible for certification as Administrator I (Assistant in Administration, Supervisor in Central Administration, Supervisor in Instruction).
 All candidates for a degree or certificate are to take the School Leaders Licensure Assessment (SLLA) or other assessment that may be required for certification as Administrator II (principal) by the Maryland State Department of Education.
-Students are strongly encouraged to have scores from this assessment forwarded to Loyola for data collection and program analysis and improvement.
+Students are strongly encouraged to have scores from this assessment forwarded to Lovola for data collection and program analysis and improvement.